Stamp Duty On A Second Home

 LBTT rates for a second home in Scotland.

-If you’re buying an additional property, such as a holiday home or a buy to let, you will have to pay an extra 3% in Stamp Duty on top of the normal rate.
-This applies to all purchases over £40,000.
+If you’re buying an additional property in Scotland — such as a holiday home or a buy-to-let — you must pay the Additional Dwelling Supplement (ADS) at 8% of the total purchase price, on top of the normal LBTT.
+This applies to residential purchases over £40,000

 Purchase Price